et9719/hangman/README.md

 - [random word generator](https://randomwordgenerator.com/) - I used this site to generate a list of random words.
 - [code beautifier](https://codebeautify.org/python-formatter-beautifier) - Helped make the code look neat.
 - [PEP8 validator](http://pep8online.com/) - was used to check the code was valid.
+- Youtube - I watched many different youtube videos on how to make hangman using python and learnt alot from many people.
+- Marcel - My mentor Marcel was extreamly helpful as always helping me feel confident in what I have made.

 Go back to [Table of contents](#table-of-contents)